 Appropriate steps should be taken to ensure that data quality is a part of every analytics conversation.
 Avoid using irrelevant data as it leads to an interpretation of wrong conclusions and creates data turbulence.

 4. Enhance analytics fluency

-In order to choose a right to follow up the action, it is very important that one is intelligent enough to understand and interpret complicated data.
-For this it is necessary that enterprises implement and provide training on data governance programs that would provide training in terms of implementation of standard tools, standardization of reports and dashboards etc. and prepare a cluster of important managers and knowledgeable HR’s stakeholders.
+To choose a right to follow up the action, one must be intelligent enough to understand and interpret complicated data.
+For this, enterprises must implement and provide training on data governance programs that would provide training in implementing standard tools, standardization of reports and dashboards, etc., and prepare a cluster of important managers and knowledgeable HR stakeholders.

 5. Develop a roadmap for investment in analytics programs

 Develop an analytics investment roadmap for a wide rainbow of analytics.
 Investments should be endeavored at constituting a new business operation for the organization and not merely a technical team within HR.